Kōki Mitani

-Kōki Mitani (三谷 幸喜, Mitani Kōki) is a Japanese playwright, screenwriter, actor and film director and was previously married to Japanese actress Satomi Kobayashi.
+Kōki Mitani (三谷 幸喜, Mitani Kōki) is a Japanese playwright, screenwriter, actor and film director.
 He was named after Taihō Kōki, the youngest sumo wrestler to become yokozuna.
 He studied dramatics at Nihon University.
+He has been described by The Japan Times as "far and away the nation's best-known dramatist".

 In an attempt to add his own character to his movies, his directorial approach follows a "one scene = one shot" system, whereby he pans the camera around as opposed to cutting.
 He claims this comes from his experience in theatre, where there are no cuts.
 Mitani does not use a computer.

 Early life

 Mitani liked watching TV dramas and puppetries of NHK in his childhood.
-He was especially interested in works of puppetry such as "Shin Hakkenden" (新八犬伝) and Sangokushi (三国志), jidaigeki dramas such as Tenka Gomen (天下御免) and Tenka Dōdō (天下堂々), and Taiga dramas such as Kaze to Kumo to Niji to.
+He was especially interested in works of puppetry such as Shin Hakkenden (新八犬伝) and Sangokushi (三国志), jidaigeki dramas such as Tenka Gomen and Tenka Dōdō, and taiga dramas such as Kaze to Kumo to Niji to.

 Throughout his life, he has expressed interest in works starring famous detectives, such as the Sherlock Holmes series.
 He has collected numerous novel volumes, pastiches, and DVDs related to Sherlock Holmes, and in 2014 adapted the story into a puppetry set in a boarding school.
-In his high school days, he planned to produce a film featuring a detective, loosely based on And Then There Were None, and went on location to Enoshima, Kanagawa with his friends, though this film was never finished.
+In his high school days, he planned to produce a film featuring a detective, loosely based on And Then There Were None, and went on location to Enoshima, Kanagawa with his friends, although this film was never finished.

 Mitani has also stated that he enjoys foreign cinema, and is a fan of the films 12 Angry Men, The Wages of Fear, Columbo, and the director Billy Wilder.
-He has mentioned how he believes Hollywood comedy films are not as funny as those in the Golden Age and as Japanese comedy improves.
+He has mentioned how he believes modern-day Hollywood comedy films are not as funny as those from the Golden Age.

+Mitani was previously married to Japanese actress Satomi Kobayashi.

 Career

 Mitani's work has primarily comprised witty comedies which are often parodies.
 In production, he usually writes scripts visualizing actors and actresses as close to the characters.
 Mitani is the author of a weekly column in the Asahi Shimbun daily newspaper in which he often discusses his favorite films, his writing process, and the actors and actresses with whom he has worked.

+In 2018, Mitani appeared in a "Silent Library" segment of Gaki no Tsukai.

+In 2023, Mitani was the recipient of the 15th annual Juzo Itami Award.

 Works

-Feature films and TV dramas
+Films

-(Note: Many of Mitani's films began as successful plays.)
+Note: Many of Mitani's films began as successful plays.